 NERC Reliability Standard Reference To be Submitted Frequency and Date EOP-005-3 R8 Assurance that PJM Member TO personnel have been trained annually in the implementation of the restoration plan and that they have participated in restoration exercises with auditable records that could be obtained upon request by PJM.
 Response can just be an affirmative confirmation.
 Assurance could be provided via submittals through PERCS website.
-(Annual) Recommend December 31 EOP-005-3 R3 Submit TO Restoration Plan, Ensure Annual Review is noted in plan revision history section.
-Submittal to be provided via eDART Black Start application.
-(Annual) Within Annual Definition of last submittal - per table 1 of Attachment G of M-36 EOP-005-3 R4 Submit TO changed System Restoration Plan via eDART Black Start application if conditions of EOP-005, R4 are met.
-Within 90 days of unplanned changes or before planned changes that affect System Restoration Plan EOP 008-2 R7 Coordinate a backup test with PJM and submit the test documentation and the results indicating the performance.
-Submittal to be provided via PERCS website.
-(Annual) Recommend September 30 EOP-008-2 R5 Certification to PJM that the TO Operating Plan for backup functionality has been reviewed in its entirety and updated appropriately.
+(Annual) Recommend December 31 EOP 008-2 R7 EOP 008-2 Coordinate a backup test with PJM and EOP-008-2 R5 Certification to PJM that the TO Operating Plan for backup functionality has been reviewed in its entirety and updated appropriately.
 Such review effort should be noted in plan revision history section.
 Response can just be an affirmative confirmation.
 Submittal to be provided via PERCS website.
 (Annual) Recommend December 31 EOP-008-2 R5.1 Certification to PJM of changes to the TO Operating Plan for backup functionality.
 Submittal to be provided via PERCS website.
 Within 60 days of any changes EOP-010-1 R1.2 Submit PJM Member TO GMD procedure in instances where a PJM Member TO has a GMD procedure.
-Ensure Annual Review Annual - recommend April 1 or anytime the TO GMD procedure is updated.
+Ensure Annual Review is noted in plan revision history section.
+Submittal to be provided via PERCS website.
+Annual - recommend April 1 or anytime the TO GMD procedure is updated.